CatelloTheDataProjectManager/Machine-Learning/README.md

 # Machine Learning 🤖

-In real life, I was led to create and generate forecasts through modeling, as well as analyze sentiments and recurring themes in messages between customers and Customer Success Managers.
+In real life, I was led to create and generate forecasts through modeling, as well as analyze sentiments and recurring themes in messages between customers and customer service.

 ## Data Mining 📊